uwegeercken/artikel/README.md

 The configuration file contains an entry for the database name.
 Adjust the path and name to your needs.
 The application needs access to the folder and write access for the database file.
 When no database file is found at the defined location, the database will be created (if possible) and the database table structure will be setup.

+The labels section specifies settings for output of product labels (for printing) using the glabels application.
+The tempFolder is used to output generated label pdf files.

+The application language is German.
+But one could easily copy the German resource file and translate it to a different language.

 ### Configuration file content:

     database: